Meet your Pacers for

 Jim W. - 2:15 pacer

 Jim likes to help others reach their goals.
-Jim enjoys basketball, running with friends, and going on vacations and even taking "stay-cations!!!!"
-He will help everyone around him stay positive and not focus on any struggles they may be having but focus more on the positives and what they CAN do!!
-Look for the 2:20 flag!!!!
-Jim is excited for the big race coming up!!!!
-Whoo!!!
-Yeah!!!
-That is all...
+Jim enjoys basketball, running with friends, and going on vacations or even 'stay-cations...'
+He will help everyone around him stay positive and keep going!
+Look for the Half Marathon 2:15 pacer stick!!
+Remember to walk briskly through the water stations if you can!
+Let's do this!

 Half Marathon PR: 1:55